 - Avoiding criminal attack and controlling a violent confrontation.

-- All laws that apply to carrying a concealed pistol in this state.
+- Laws that apply to carrying a concealed pistol in this state.

-The course must also include at least 3 hours of instruction on a firing range and requires firing at least 30 rounds of ammunition.
+The course must include at least 3 hours of instruction on a firing range and requires firing at a minimum of 30 rounds of ammunition.
 (How much do you think you will learn about defending yourself shooting 30 rounds?)
 You can read all the legal details here

 So … you pass the minimum requirements of this “safety course” and now you should know everything there is that you would need to know to carry a concealed pistol, and use it to defend your life, right?
 Hardly.
 But that’s what some people think.